dennisrall/functools-extra/README.md

-# more-functools
+# More Functools
-Additional functional tool for python not covered in the functools library
+Additional functional tools for python not covered in the [functools](https://docs.python.org/3/library/functools.html) library.